Anmh0128/Verilog-Project/README.md

 9:59:59 to 10:00:00.
 When decrementing, the values on the display should decrement correctly, and changing the values accordingly.
 For example, changing the value from 1 hour (1:00:00) to 59 minutes and 59 seconds (00:59:59).

+The Demo of the video is shown using [Youtube](https://youtu.be/UiNgvwflMiM)